Sierra0001/RimFantasy---Temperature-Regulation/README.md

-# RimFantasy - Temperature Reguation
+# RimFantasy - Temperature Regulation

 This mod adds 4 new magical gem furnitures that radiate temperature changing energies.